duongphuongleo/SPRING-semester2-Jan2026-April2026-/README.md

 WEEK 5: Text and Information function
   - concatenate(), replace(), locate()
 #
-# Codes and Standards_W26 - Instructor: Tim Gignac
+# Codes and Standards - Instructor: Tim Gignac
 We develop understanding and application of practical standards from organizations such as the Ministry of Transportation Ontario (MTO), Ontario Provincial Standards (OPS), and municipal requirements.
 We then explore the application of these standards in CAD design and Appendix specification writing.
 Topics includes:
 - Ministry of Transportation Ontario (MTO); Geometric Design Standards and Drainage Management Manuals